chinapedia/wikipedia.abstract.en/Page/Laser.md

 Uses

-Laser_sizes.jpgs (top) with numerous applications, to football field sized neodymium glass lasers (bottom) used for inertial confinement fusion, nuclear weapons research and other high energy density physics experiments.]]
+s (top) with numerous applications, to football field sized neodymium glass lasers (bottom) used for inertial confinement fusion, nuclear weapons research and other high energy density physics experiments.]]

 When lasers were invented in 1960, they were called "a solution looking for a problem".[75]
 Since then, they have become ubiquitous, finding utility in thousands of highly varied applications in every section of modern society, including consumer electronics, information technology, science, medicine, industry, law enforcement, entertainment, and the military.
 Fiber-optic communication using lasers is a key technology in modern communications, allowing services such as the Internet.